 - Adopt a minimalist lifestyle

 As a minimalist, you would also prefer quality over quantity.
-This not only means you do not have excess items to throw away but also have more durable items.
+This not only means that you do not have excess items to throw away but you also buy more durable items.

 - Use less toxic products